KankakeeCommunityCollege/coronavirus/_accordions/american-rescue-plan-ARP-act.md

 ##### Is there an application required?
 {: .typography__h5}

 Yes, a HEERF III application is required.
 Eligible students should have received an application link to their student email account.
 You can also access the [HEERF III Application form](https://form.jotform.com/212015939187964){: .btn.btn-primary target="_blank" rel="noopener noreferrer"}.
+The deadline to apply is Jan.
+28, 2022.

 ##### How will I know if I am approved?
 {: .typography__h5}